Mobile gaming is having a moment, and Apple has the reins

 “There’s so many things about games that are so awesome that the average person on the street doesn’t even know about,” says Gray.
 “As small developers right now we have the chance to make somebody feel a range of emotions about a video game for the first time, it’s not often you’re in the right place at the right time for this and to do it with the most personal device that sits in your pocket is the perfect opportunity.”

-The fact that so many of the highest profile titles are launching on iOS first is a constant source of consternation for Android users, but it’s largely a function of addressable audience.
+The fact that so many of the highest-profile titles are launching on iOS first is a constant source of consternation for Android users, but it’s largely a function of addressable audience.

 I spoke to Apple VP Greg Joswiak about Apple’s place in the industry.
 “Gaming has always been one of the most popular categories on the App Store,” he says.
 A recent relaunch of the App Store put gaming into its own section and introduced a Today tab that tells stories about the games and about their developers.